ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 *	Make 4 random dots (or ask someone else to make them for you).
 *	Join up the dots to make a quadrilateral.
 *	Put a mark at the midpoint of each line in this first quadrilateral.
-*	Join up the four new point to make a new second quadrilateral.
+*	Join up the four new points to make a new second quadrilateral.

 ::: problem id=1_1 marks=2
 __1.1__ What shape is this second quadrilateral?
 Make sure you spell it correctly.